julian-zucker/katacoda-scenarios/functional-python-simplify-list-processing-with-itertools/step2.md

-These combinators are useful for double-checking your combinatorics math homework, and also seeing if any combination of elements has a certain property, which can be useful in several leetcode exercises.
+These combinators are useful for double-checking your combinatorics math homework, and also seeing if any combination of elements has a certain property, which can be useful in several LeetCode exercises.

 That's a lot of ways to create iterables!
 With this knowledge under our belts, we can move to the next step, where we will dive into ways to use iterables.